by Stella Shepard

-A nationally recognized symbol of service and safety, the Canadian Coast Guard owns and operates the federal government’s civilian fleet and, by providing key maritime services to Canadians, has a direct and important impact on their lives.
+A nationally recognized symbol of service and safety, the Canadian Coast Guard owns and operates the federal government’s civilian fleet and provides key maritime services to Canadians.

 They monitor 1,233 vessel movements each day across the country, thanks to highly skilled Marine Communications and Traffic Services Officers and Integrated Technical Services personnel.
 They also prevent threats to Canada’s marine environment and lead the response to pollution events from coast to coast to coast.

 The Canadian Coast Guard offers many seagoing, and shore-based careers that can lead to any number of postings across the country, even in the Arctic.
-In fact, many seagoing positions can provide the necessary education, training and experience that can lead to shore-based positions.
+Many seagoing positions can provide the necessary education, training and experience that can lead to shore-based positions.

 For a list of job opportunities, visit www.ccg-gcc.gc.ca/careers-carrieres/index-eng.html

-For the video about the Canadian Coast Guard, click here
+For a video about the Canadian Coast Guard, click here